matan1905/ComfyUI-Serving-Toolkit/README.md

 * duration - in the case of a video, what is the time in miliseconds each frame should appear? if you have an FPS number you can use 1000/FPS to calculate the duration value

+**TelegramServing**

+This node allows you to serve your workflow via Telegram.
+It listens for commands and processes them, enabling interaction with your ComfyUI workflow through a Telegram bot.

+Inputs:
+* telegram_token - Your Telegram bot token obtained from the BotFather
+* command_name - The command used to generate, without the '/'.
+Defaults to 'generate' (so you would have to do /generate <your prompt> --your_argument1 <argument value>)

+Outputs:
+* Serving Config - A basic reference for this serving, used by the other nodes of this toolkit to get arguments and return images.

+**HTTPServing**

+This node enables serving your workflow via HTTP, allowing you to interact with your ComfyUI workflow through HTTP POST requests.

+Inputs:
+* port - The port number on which the HTTP server will run.
+Defaults to 8000.

+Outputs:
+* Serving Config - A basic reference for this serving, used by the other nodes of this toolkit to get arguments and return images.

+**ServingMultiImageOutput**

+Allows you to return multiple images back to the request.
+This is useful for batch processing or when generating animations.

+Inputs:
+* serving_config - A config made by a serving node
+* images - The generated images

+**ServingInputImage**

+Allows you to input images from the serving platform (e.g., attachments in Discord, Telegram, or files sent via HTTP).

+Inputs:
+* serving_config - A config made by a serving node
+* default_image - (Optional) A default image to use if no attachment is found

+Outputs:
+* image - The input image as a tensor

+**ServingInputImageAsLatent**

+Similar to ServingInputImage, but converts the input image directly into a latent representation for use in your workflow.

+Inputs:
+* serving_config - A config made by a serving node
+* vae - The VAE model to use for encoding
+* default_latent - (Optional) A default latent to use if no attachment is found

+Outputs:
+* latent - The input image encoded as a latent